-Residential students are expected to abide by all rules and regulations established by the University.
-Residential students who fail to abide by the Campus Living Policies and Housing Agreement may be subject to disciplinary action through the Office of Student Conduct.
-If a student exhibits inappropriate behavior according to University standards or constitutes a detriment to orderly community living, the associate dean of students or designee may within their sole discretion change the room assignment or cancel this agreement immediately without refund.
-A student whose contract is cancelled or suspended or who is expelled from the University for disciplinary reasons will forfeit the semester’s room charges.
+Residential students are required to abide by all rules and regulations established by the University which include the Housing Agreement, Campus Living Policies and Student Conduct of Conduct.
+If a student exhibits inappropriate behavior according to University standards or constitutes a detriment to orderly community living, the associate dean of students or designee may within his/her sole discretion change the room assignment or cancel this agreement immediately without refund.
+Residential students who fail to abide by the Campus Living Policies and Housing Agreement may be referred to the Office of Student Conduct who will determine potential violations of the Campus Living Policies and/or Student Code of Conduct and if found responsible for violations any applicable sanctions which may include a housing reassignment or termination of residency.
+A student whose agreement is cancelled, terminated or suspended or who is expelled from the University for disciplinary reasons may forfeit the semester’s room charges.

-In accordance with applicable federal, state and local laws, The University of Tampa will make every effort to provide reasonable housing accommodations for students who have a qualifying disability.
-Any student needing accommodations related to University housing or meal plan options should contact the associate director of Academic Excellence Programs, Student Disability Services, to request appropriate accommodations and provide supporting documentation.
-Student Disability Services and Residence Life work collaboratively in order to provide appropriate housing accommodations for eligible students living on campus.
+In accordance with applicable federal, state and local disability laws, The University of Tampa will make every effort to provide reasonable housing accommodations for students who have a qualifying disability.
+Any student needing accommodations related to University housing or meal plan options should contact the associate director of Academic Excellence Programs in Student Disability Services to request appropriate accommodations and provide supporting documentation.
+Student Disability Services and Residence Life work collaboratively in order to provide appropriate housing accommodations for eligible students living on-campus.

 The $200 housing application fee is required along with the $300 Admissions deposit to gain access to the housing application.
 A few days after making the housing deposit, students will receive their Spartan Domain information needed to access the housing application in Residence by Symplicity.
 Residence hall space is limited.
 Housing application, roommate request and special medical needs documentation are due by May 1 for the fall semester and Oct.
 1 for the spring semester.
 After the student receives a room key, the application fee will be held as a damage deposit, and the $200 balance must be maintained until the student leaves University housing permanently.